 - As stated above, local authorities have the power to give financial support towards accommodation costs under section 17 of the Children Act 1989.
 Potentially this could include financial help with the costs of building an extension where existing accommodation is too small to include the child.

 You may find it a struggle to pay your rent due to your new caring responsibilities.
 If you are on a low income you might be eligible for benefits such as Housing Benefit and Council Tax Benefit.
 There may be other sources of financial assistance available to you.
-To find out more see our fact sheet Benefits for people on a low income or contact our advice service.
+To find out more see our Benefits pages or contact our advice service.

 Rent arrears can cause much anxiety and fear of losing your home.
 Even if you have other debts you should prioritise your rent.
 If you do get behind with your rent it is important that you take action: